School Charters Sample Clauses

 School Charters. (a) Where a charter is required at a school, the charter will be assigned by rotation from those drivers who serve this school.
 In the event that the charter will start more than one (1) hour from the regular route drop off time, the work will be assigned by rotation from the charter list.

-School Charters. (a) All school charters will be allocated on the basis of the school served.
-All employees servicing those schools will have charters allocated to them based on a rotational basis.
+School Charters.
+All school charters will be allocated on the basis of the school served.
+All employees servicing those schools will have charters allocated to them based on the seniority of the employees.
+A charter originating from a school which is not served by an employee will be dispatched as a public charter.

 School Charters.
 All school charters except weekend and night charters will be allocated on the basis of the last school served according to seniority by rotation of the employees serving those schools and who have signed the charter list.
 Where there is a school charter from a school not served by any of Hawkestone branch drivers, the charter will be dispatched according to seniority by rotation from the day charter list.
 If a charter is going to interfere with normal school runs or Ministry of Transportation regulated hours of service, progression of the seniority by rotation will apply and the next driver on the list without conflict will receive the work.
 Drivers by-passed because of conflict will resume their placement on the list at the next available opportunity.